 Available for sailors who need to be dropped off or picked up outside of our regular hours.
 The Learn to Sail Program is flexible for those guardians who need to take some extra time.
 Extended hours in the morning will begin at 7:30 AM and in the afternoon be offered from 4:30 – 6:00 PM.
 To register your child for Extended Hours:

 Wet Feet is our entry level course where kids get comfortable being around boats and on the water.
 We provide a safe, fun and exciting introduction to sailing giving the young sailor a chance to develop their fundamental sailing skills.
-This program has been launched across Canada, focusing on giving children between the ages of 5 and 8 an opportunity to sail.
+This program has been launched across Canada, focusing on giving children between the ages of 6 and 8 an opportunity to sail.
 Days will be filled with a variety of different activities in addition to sailing, to ensure an enjoyable and well-rounded experience for all participants.
-Boating safety & swimming instruction included.
+Time will be spent in our onsite pool addressing water safety to insure participants are comfortable on and around the water

 CANSail 1 & 2 (Courses for 8+ and 11+)

 This is an introductory program to the sport of sailing with a focus on fun, safety and fundamental skills.
-We offer 2 levels fro CANSail 1&2 using our large fleet of 420s/Zests(11+) and Prams (8+).
+We offer 2 levels for CANSail 1&2 using our large fleet of 420s/Zests(11+) and Prams (8+).
 Lessons are creatively delivered by our team of qualified and experienced instructors both on and off the water.
+Time will be spent in our onsite pool addressing water safety to insure participants are comfortable on and about the lake.

 CANSail 3 & 4